Get your card today

 $34.95

-Drive a Boat USA is an official provider of the online California Boater Exam approved by the California Division of Boating and Waterways to obtain your California Boater Card.
-Boater Cards are required if you operate a motorized vessel on state waterways.
+Drive a Boat USA is an official provider of the California online boater safety course and Boater Exam.
+Our course is approved by the California Division of Boating and Waterways.
+Take the course to get your California Boater Card.
+Boater Cards are required to operate a motorized vessel on California waterways.

 Get your California Boater Card in 3 simple steps

-With our California boating safety course, you will be well prepared for the online boat exam with fun and engaging videos and quizzes.
+With our official California boating safety course, you will be well prepared to take the online boat exam with fun and engaging videos and quizzes.

-Pass the final exam to obtain your certificate of completion.
-The exam is open-book and includes unlimited retries!
+Pass the final boat test to obtain your certificate of completion.
+The California approved exam is open-book and includes unlimited retries!

 California Division of Boating and Waterways approved boating course